 Moving to NYC Suburbs - A Guide for Homebuyers

 Maybe you are seeking more space, trading in apartment living for a comfortable house, or are looking for a backyard for the kids or dog to be able to run around.
-Perhaps you’ve had your fill of the busy nature of NYC living and just want more quiet time at night and on the weekends.
+Perhaps you’ve had your fill of the busy nature of city living and just want more quiet time at night and on the weekends.
 Regardless of your reason for leaving the city, there are a few things you should consider when you are moving to the NYC suburbs.

 What NYC suburb is right for you?